lorenzogiombi-hub/satellite_data_analysis_sentinel_2/README.md

 Growing season underestimation of 0.08–0.24 NDVI units relative to MODIS is consistent with 1 km MODIS pixels blending vegetated and impervious surfaces, while Sentinel-2 at 10 m resolves them separately.
 Winter months (January, February, December) show excellent agreement (diff < 0.03) confirming correct radiometric calibration — the growing-season bias is physical, not instrumental.

 **4. Evergreen conifer signal detected in autumn.**
 October vegetation fraction (37.3%, 40.7 km²) is nearly equal to the summer peak despite scene-mean NDVI collapsing to 0.043.
 The mean-median divergence (mean=0.043, median=0.198) reveals that evergreen pine and spruce maintain NDVI > 0.4 through October while deciduous trees senesce, pulling the scene mean down.
-This urban forest composition signal is not visible in coarser-resolution products.

 **5. Cloud-contaminated acquisition automatically identified.**
 March 2025 measured mean NDVI of −0.122 against a MODIS reference of 0.051 ± 0.046 (diff = −0.173).
 Negative mean NDVI is physically inconsistent with snow-free or partially snow-covered surfaces and indicates residual cloud or wet snow contamination not removed by basic quality screening.
-A production pipeline would apply the Sentinel-2 **Scene Classification Layer (SCL)** to automatically mask such acquisitions.

 The extension of vegetated areas (NDVI>4) per each month are shown in this Figure.